radiosilence/core/README.md

 My core modules that I work with things using.
 Features python-style code [PEP 8](http://www.python.org/dev/peps/pep-0008/), pythonic imports, actually using namespaces, modularity, MVC microframework for fast development, 3rd party ease of use, update script for use with cron or whatever.

+Honestly it is more of a set of libraries than a framework, but can be used as a framework if one wishes.

 Includes 3rd party modules.